2024

 • Job elimination

-All of the previous terms refer to the departure of an employee from a company.
-However, most HR departments won’t take all of them into consideration when calculating the turnover rates.
-To that end, most companies will take them into consideration resignation and firing.
+All of the previous terms refer to an employee’s departure from a company.
+However, most HR departments won’t consider all of them when calculating turnover rates.
+To that end, most companies will consider resignation and firing.

-Once you have decided what types of departures you are going to include in your turnover rate calculation, you need to determine the average number of employees in the specific period of time you want to analyze.
+Once you have decided what types of departures you will include in your turnover rate calculation, you need to determine the average number of employees during the specific time period you want to analyze.

 Step 2: Calculate the Average Number of Employees

-Getting an accurate employee turnover rate calculation is important.
-You need to determine the average number of employees in a specific period of time.
-Most companies will calculate this monthly employee turnover rate, but also quarterly, and yearly.
+It is important to calculate the employee turnover rate accurately.
+You need to determine the average number of employees over a specific period of time.
+Most companies calculate this rate monthly, quarterly, and yearly.

 Formula: